andycroll/andycroll.com/_posts/2014/2014-01-19-serving-a-jekyll-blog-using-heroku.markdown

 [bootstrappingio]:http://bootstrapping.io
 [jekyll]:http://jekyllrb.com

 I am unabashed in my love for Heroku for deploying Ruby.
 So how to get your Jekyll based blog onto Heroku?
 The are a few a few simple things.
 I'm all about doing the least to get something working.
-So in 10 lines of code (in 3 files) and 10 typed shell commands...
+So in 10 lines of code (in 3 files) and 10 typed shell commands…

 ## Install the required gems